-- (c) A dispute about the granting of leave by the Employer will be dealt with in accordance with Clause 60 Dispute Resolution Procedure of this Agreement. - (2) Annual leave entitlement accrues pro rata on a weekly basis and is cumulative from year to year. - (3) The leave of an employee will not accumulate except with the consent of an employee and in no case will it accumulate for more than two years. - (4) Any time in respect of which an employee is absent from work, except paid personal leave or unpaid personal leave up to three months, and the first six months of any absence on workers compensation, will not count for the purpose of determining annual leave entitlements. - (5) When an employee proceeds on the first four weeks of the annual leave prescribed by subclause (1) of this clause there will be no accrual towards an ADO as prescribed in clause 25 (2) of this Agreement.
+- (2) Annual leave entitlement accrues pro rata on a weekly basis and is cumulative from year to year. - (3) The leave of an employee will not accumulate except with the consent of an employee and in no case will it accumulate for more than two years. - (4) Any time in respect of which an employee is absent from work, except paid personal leave or unpaid personal leave up to three months, and the first six months of any absence on workers compensation, will not count for the purpose of determining annual leave entitlements. - (5) When an employee proceeds on the first four weeks of the annual leave prescribed by subclause (1) of this clause there will be no accrual towards an ADO as prescribed in clause 27(2) of this Agreement.
 Accrual towards an ADO will continue during any other period of annual leave prescribed by this clause. - (6) An employee who during a qualifying period towards an entitlement of annual leave was employed continuously on both a full time and part-time basis, or a part-time basis only, may elect to take a lesser period of annual leave calculated by converting the part-time service to equivalent full-time service. - (7) In the case of any employee transferring from one Employer to another Employer respondent to this Agreement, the annual leave entitlement will be transferred unless the employee requests the annual leave to be paid out in full.